Sameer-Sk-14/CPU_Scheduler-ACMproject/README.md

   - **First-Come, First-Served** (fcfs_schedule): Schedules tasks in the order of their arrival.
   - **Round-Robin** (rr_schedule): Implements round-robin scheduling with a fixed time quantum.
   ### Displaying Statistics:
-  The results of the scheduling (including task order, start and finish times) and comparative statistics for FCFS and SJN are displayed on the webpage.
+  The results of the scheduling (including task order, start and finish times) and comparative statistics for FCFS, RR and SJN algorithms are displayed on the webpage.

   ### Execution Flow
   - Users input task details in the form on index.html.